shopware/conflicts/README.md

 # Shopware 6 conflicting packages

-This is a meta package that adds conflicts for packages that are not compatible with Shopware.
+This is a meta package that adds conflicts for packages that are not compatible with Shopware 6.

-Shopware 6 is an open source ecommerce platform based on a quite modern technology stack that is powered by Symfony and Vue.js.
-It's the successor of the very successful ecommerce shopping cart Shopware 5 which has over 800,000 downloads.
-Shopware 6 is focused on an API-first approach, so it's quite easy to think in different sales channels and make ecommerce happen whereever you want it.
+Shopware 6 is an open headless commerce platform powered by [Symfony 7](https://symfony.com) and [Vue.js 3](https://vuejs.org) that is used by thousands of shops and supported by a huge, [worldwide community](https://slack.shopware.com) of developers, agencies and merchants.

 ## License